dhirajdafouti/GitSearchApp/README.md

 ## Political Preparedness

-PolitcalPreparedness is an example application built to demonstrate core Android Development skills as presented in the Udacity Android Developers Kotlin curriculum.
+Android Application to track any user search activity on Github built using the Github Developers Api.
+A sample application to demonstrate how to use Jetpack Architecture Components in an Android Application following the Clean MVVM Architecture concepts.

 This app demonstrates the following views and techniques: